mgcruz024/fred-gdp/README.md

 backtest forecast in 2007 is based on 104 observations starting from the earliest 1979 data.

 The neural network uses an expanding time window for a specified duration that trains predictors and creates a forecast one quarter into the future.
-Each loop adds additional information and repeats the training process.
+Each loop adds additional information by binding the trained forecast and repeating the training process.
 The goal is to encapsulate the process that happens every quarter.
 - Ex.
 Unemployment, C.P.I., and Federal Debt are lagged by one quarter each to predict the GDP for the following quarter.

 ## Evaluation